maplib

 Parameters

-• df: DataFrame where the columns are named subject and object.
-May also contain a verb-column.
+• data: DataFrame where the columns are named subject and object.
+May also contain a predicate-column.
+When piping the output of queries back in, use SolutionMappings.

 • verb: The uri of the verb.